 Key Change Token is a 40 digits token that is required to be inputted into the meter especially when the meter is not accepting credit tokens.
 Key Change Token is used in cases where the Tariff index on the meter is wrong or the Supply group code is wrong.
 This set of tokens is used to reconfigure the meter to its actual or correct tariff index and supply group code.
 It is a group of two sets of numbers (typically 20 digits each) that are loaded into the meter.

 This KCT is required to update the meter setup when installing new electric prepaid meters especially the Tariff Index, Supply Group Code, and Key Revision Number.

-These must be set up correctly in order for the meter to take credit tokens.
+These must be set up correctly for the meter to take credit tokens.
 If you are unable to load your credit token, you may need to enter the key change token first before inputting your purchased energy token.
 This will allow your credit token to be loaded successfully.

-If you your 40 digits token, all you need to do is to enter the first 20 and press enter,
+If you have your 40 digits token, all you need to do is to enter the first 20 and press enter,

 then enter the second 20 and press enter